nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 1. Create an 'Album' class to act as a Model.
 It will have several properties including an imgurl.
 1. Create a '/album' route that displays 3 hard-coded Albums.
 1. Build tests for the Album class: Constructor, getters, setters.
 1. Stretch goals.
 Review the assignment for details.
-Check out "query parameter" using the '?' indicator for help.
+Check out "query parameters" which use '?' indicator, which URL Params are just the *path* itself.
 1. Follow the Grading Rubric that specifies what *needs* to be accomplished!

 *Note*: Images go into the resources folder in the project hierarchy.